lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 And my Japanese level improved that I can recognize more Japanese symbols, and I can sing some Japanese songs now.
 My brain changed for this without any pain.
 Matters are slow that expected.
 But if you do the correct thing, the result will happen.

 Once I treat myself as a world citizen, I become less associated with any nationality.
-Some people says that GFW is a great thing that it helps to Chinese Internet company grows up.
+Some people says that the Internet wall is a great thing that it helps to Chinese Internet company grows up.
 And just in today, I was frustrated with this thing for the 300 time.
 It stops myself to push my essays regularly to GitHub.
 After fighting with it with one hour, I found that I need to add some config to the SSH program.
 Then it works like a charm.